 Academic credit may be available from your school.
 All part-time and full-time internships are non-paid positions and schedules are negotiable.
 Housing is not provided.

-- Be currently enrolled in college or recently graduated; or a rising High School junior or senior.
+- Be currently enrolled in college or have recently graduated.

 - Be hardworking, energetic, team-oriented, and self-motivated.

-- Be able to commit to an entire internship time frame (dates for separate sessions fall between May 1 & August 31, 2016).
+- Be able to commit to an entire internship time frame (dates for separate sessions fall between May 1 & August 31, 2020 for summer internships).
 We do occasionally host interns during the school year.
-Please submit the application available under “How to Apply” and indicate your availability during Fall Semester 2016 and Winter/Spring Semester 2017.
+Please submit the application available under “How to Apply” and indicate your availability during Fall Semester 2020 and Winter/Spring Semester 2021.

-- Reside in, or be able to relocate to Atlanta over the summer.
+- Reside in, or be able to relocate to Atlanta during the course of your internship.

-- Have a strong desire to work in either Theatre Management or Production, and express this interest in the Intern application.
+- Have a strong desire to work in either Theater Management or Production, and express this interest on the Intern application.

-- Theatre Management interns should have knowledge of Microsoft Office.
+- Theater Management interns should have knowledge of Microsoft Office.
 Knowledge of Tessitura helpful, but not required.